 Work on Joseph Floyd Manor proceeding

-More than two years after a storm damaged the Joseph Floyd Manor public housing building in Charleston, repairs to the exterior are under way.
+More than two years after a bad storm damaged the Joseph Floyd Manor public housing building in Charleston, repairs to the exterior are underway.

-The budget is $250,000, and the effort should be completed this fall as workers replace the synthetic stucco covering two outside walls, among other fixes.
+The budget is $250,000 and the effort should be completed later this fall as workers replace the synthetic stucco covering two outside walls, among other fixes.

-In February 2010, a strong wind peeled off a large section of exterior siding.
-No one was injured, but officials knew that repairing the building would take a while.
+In February 2010 a large section of exterior siding was peeled off by a strong wind.
+No one was injured but officials knew that repairing the building would take a while.

 Thatís because the process meant waiting for the state Insurance Reserve Fund to settle the claim.